tantamount-classic/tantamount-classic.github.io/index.markdown

-When selecting the location of an upcoming tournament, the winner of the previous tournament must choose a location somewhere within the continguous United States.
+When selecting the location of an upcoming tournament, the winner of the previous tournament must choose a location somewhere within the contiguous United States.

 ## Buy-in